Large cities lose their growth advantage as countries urbanize: Methods

 Second, we pool the normalized growth rates from all countries in the group and fit a single penalized cubic B-spline $\bar{f}_g$ (with $\lambda = 100$):

 Third, we recenter the function $\bar{f}_g$ by the group's average growth rate:

 Other authors use ordinary least squares (OLS) regression to estimate the parameters $a$ and $b$.
 Our approach has two advantages over the OLS approach.
 First, the resulting parameter estimates are more robust to arbitrary design choices, such as the lower threshold for city size.
-Second, the estimates align more closely with the equations derived from the theoretical model, even when the data deviate from the model's ideal assumptions (SI Figs. 4 and 5).
+Second, the estimates align more closely with the equations derived from the analytical framework, even when the data deviate from the framework's ideal assumptions (SI Figs. S4 and S5).
 These advantages can be explained by how each approach calculates average slopes.
-Our approach calculates the average slope of a given curve by putting equal weights on each part of the x-range.
-The OLS approach, in contrast, weights parts of the x-range by the density of data that are within them.
+Our approach calculates the average slope of a given curve by putting equal weights on each part of the $x$-range.
+The OLS approach, in contrast, weights parts of the $x$-range by the density of data that are within them.
 Because small cities dominate city population data, the OLS slope is disproportionately influenced by the small-city end of the curve.
 This makes the OLS slope susceptible to variation in the city size lower threshold and less consistent with our theoretical equations.
 In SI 2.1, we compare spline-based and OLS-based parameter estimates in greater detail.